dcrommie/walbrook/education/understanding-hedge-funds.md

 ### Market Expectation

-Independent of market expectations e.g rising, falling or trading sideways.
-Some strategies benefit from high volatility environment.
+Independent of market expectations, e.g. rising, falling or trading sideways.
+Some strategies benefit from a high volatility environment.

 ### Maximum Gain